 =20,780

-The intrinsic value for the FCFF and FCFE are different because the free cash flow to the firm values the equity stake and other claimholders in the business (bondholders, preferred stockholder, etc.).
+The intrinsic values for the FCFF and FCFE are different because the free cash flow to the firm values the equity stake and other claimholders in the business (bondholders, preferred stockholders, etc.).
 The FCFE takes into account only the equity stake in the firm.

 References